eurusfox-24/propagation-path-loss-analysis/README.md

-# RF Planning Studio: Wireless Link Evaluation
+# Wireless Link Budget & Propagation Analysis
+> A MATLAB-based evaluation of 868 MHz link feasibility, analyzing the impacts of Fresnel zone clearance, path loss exponents, and antenna geometry.

 ## Objective
 This project evaluates a wireless link at **868 MHz** by modifying key design parameters in a MATLAB environment.
 The goal is to observe how antenna height, gain, environmental factors, and obstacle positioning affect link feasibility.